Back to all

 node --version; npm --version

-Expect a similar output:
+You can expect a similar output:

 Proof of correct Node.js and npm installation